tomcuchta/hypergeometricqsl/readme.md

 *note: starting with card 9, the number scheme changed*

 # What does "commit" refer to in the QSL card I received?
 A "commit" is a term used in the "git" software version control software.
-The commit that generated your QSL card was given so you could find the exact code that was used to generate your card.
+The commit on your card is a link to the update where I uploaded a copy of your card to the github repository.
+This would also give you an approximation to the source code that generated your card.
 You can find the list of previous commits from this main page by clicking "# commits" under the green box that says "Code".
-I include this because the precise scheme I use to assign callsigns to generalized hypergeometric functions will change as I run into callsigns whose phase coloring behaves in a way I don't like.
+I include this because the precise scheme I use to assign callsigns to generalized hypergeometric functions will change as I run into callsigns whose phase coloring behaves in a way I don't like (or if I change the coloring scheme in other ways in the future).

 # Can I use your code?
 Sure; have fun and tell me what you do with it!!